connexcs/docs/docs/setup/integrations/portal.md

 === "SMTP"

-As brands are associated with Portal, you can now send an e-mail with your brand or domain name with this feature.
+You can now associate brands with Portal, and send an e-mail with your brand or domain name with this feature.

 A customer can sign into the various domains available in the system.